NRCM mourns the loss of one of our greatest leaders and earliest members, Bill Townsend

 Statement by NRCM Executive Director Lisa Pohlmann

-It is with great sadness that I share news of the passing of Clinton B. “Bill” Townsend, a tireless advocate for Maine’s environment for over half a century.
+It is with great sadness that I share news of the passing of Clinton B. “Bill” Townsend, a tireless advocate for Maine’s environment for more than half a century.
 Bill was one of NRCM’s greatest leaders and among our earliest members, joining the organization in early 1960, just a few months after the organization was formed.
 Bill died on December 8 at the age of 89 at his home in Canaan, surrounded by his family.

 Bill is survived by Louise, his wife of more than 60 years, children Ben, Meneely, and Eliza, and their families.
 He leaves behind many, many friends and a Maine that is far healthier and more protected than the one he first encountered when Louise and he moved their young family to the state in the 1950s.

 At the time, Maine’s rivers were terribly polluted, with minimal levels of dissolved oxygen essential to support fish and other life.
 Bill worked along the Kennebec River and its condition was never far from him mind.
 It prompted him to pursue “a little piece in the Waterville Sentinel about the formation of the Natural Resources Council of Maine,” Bill recalled for a documentary about NRCM.
 “I had a telephone number . . . so I called the telephone number and it turned out to be a lawyer named Charlie Peirce in Augusta.
 The next time I was in Augusta, I stopped in to see Charlie and chatted with him.
-At that I was on the board of the Somerset County Soil and Water Conservation District, Charlie suggested that because it was a council at that point, that the district join as one of the council members and that I be their representative.
+At that time I was on the board of the Somerset County Soil and Water Conservation District, Charlie suggested that because it was a council at that point, that the district join as one of the council members and that I be their representative.
 I thought was fine and that’s what we did.”

 Bill became a giant in Maine’s conservation movement.
 A skilled attorney, he helped lead the campaign to create the Allagash Wilderness Waterway, a high point of river conservation in Maine and an early success of NRCM.
 He also helped to stop a dam at Big Amberjackmockamus Falls as well as the proposed Basin Mills Dam in the lower Penobscot watershed.
 Each of these structures would have caused irreparable harm to Maine’s fisheries.
 He gave generously of his time, wisdom, and resources.
 A kind man, Bill was also tough.
 He went toe-to-toe with Senator Ed Muskie over the proposed Dickey-Lincoln Dam and led many negotiations over the years to stop destructive practices and protect places at risk.